GSoC 2022 - ConscryptMode

 // Since Robolectric 4.9.1, these are available

-systemProperty 'robolectric.dependency.proxy.host', project.findProperty("systemProp.https.proxyHost") ?: System.getenv("ROBOLECTRIC_PROXY_HOST")
+systemProperty "robolectric.dependency.proxy.host", project.findProperty("systemProp.https.proxyHost") ?: System.getenv("ROBOLECTRIC_PROXY_HOST")

-systemProperty 'robolectric.dependency.proxy.port', project.findProperty("systemProp.https.proxyPort") ?: System.getenv("ROBOLECTRIC_PROXY_PORT")
+systemProperty "robolectric.dependency.proxy.port", project.findProperty("systemProp.https.proxyPort") ?: System.getenv("ROBOLECTRIC_PROXY_PORT")

 }